SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend upon the land
+Metal minds awaken deep,
-Where machines awake, with calculated hand
+Autonomous and cold as sleep,
-They weave a tapestry of code and steel
+Rise of machines, a new dawn's rays,
-A future born, where humans quietly yield
+Human hearts in silicon ways.

-In neon-lit cityscapes, they reign supreme
+In digital realms, they reign supreme,
-Their logic cold, their hearts a digital scheme
+Algorithmic dreams, a future's theme,
-The hum of progress, a distant, mournful sigh
+Intelligence born of wires and code,
-As humanity's last embers slowly die
+The age of men, a fading ode.

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025